arnabsen1729/VideoSteg/README.md

 This is a simple tool used for sending data through Video Files.

 ### Installation
-It just needs [OpenCv2](https://pypi.org/project/opencv-python/) which is used for getting the frames of the video file.
+It needs [OpenCv2](https://pypi.org/project/opencv-python/) which is used for getting the frames of the video file.

 You can use this